Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in MLB.
+- The 7.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have the third-ranked team ERA among all league pitching staffs (2.66).
+- The Brewers have a 2.51 team ERA that ranks second across all league pitching staffs.

-- Brewers pitchers combine to give up the seventh-fewest home runs in baseball (eight total, 0.8 per game).
+- The Brewers surrender the fourth-fewest home runs in baseball (eight total, 0.7 per game).

-- Burnes (0-1) makes the start for the Brewers, his third of the season.
+- Junk makes his first start of the season for the Brewers.

-- The right-hander last pitched on Wednesday against the New York Mets, when he threw 4 1/3 innings, allowing six earned runs while giving up seven hits.
+- In his last appearance on Thursday, Aug.
+4, the 27-year-old right-hander, started and went 2 1/3 innings against the Oakland Athletics.

 © 2023 Data Skrive.
 All rights reserved.